WrightonLabCSU/CAMPER/README.md

 ## 1. Using CAMPER within DRAM

-**NOTE: this functionality will be available in the to-be-released DRAM1.4.0.** If you hope to run it before then, see the [With DRAM](https://github.com/WrightonLabCSU/CAMPER#c-installing-with-dram) section below.

 If your goal is to integrate CAMPER into your regular genome annotation pipeline, we recommend running it as part of [DRAM](https://github.com/WrightonLabCSU/DRAM). **You will also get the benefit of summarizing 300 annotations derived from KEGG and dbCAN databases, if you have these databases installed, in addition to the 41 CAMPER annotations.** This will provide curated annotation and summarization of polyphenol transformation genes in addition to the regular DRAM databases.

 There are two steps to running CAMPER in DRAM: (1) annotation and (2) summarization (distillation, in DRAM lingo).